malortie/hl-invasion/README.md

 ## About The Project

-This project uses the Half-Life 1 SDK.
+This project uses the Half-Life 1 SDK and incorporates code from https://github.com/jlecorre/hlinvasion.
 The code has been modified to work with newer and modern compilers, while preserving the original structure of the default SDK.

 ## Supported Platforms